ufrisk/pcileech/readme.md

 * Windows Vista: some shellcode modules such as wx64_pscmd does not work.
 * Windows 7: signatures are not published.
 * The Linux/Android versions of PCILeech dumps memory slightly slower than the Windows version.
 Mount target file system and live RAM are also not availabe in the Linux/Android versions.
+* FPGA support currently only exists if PCILeech is run on Windows.
+Linux and Android support is planned for the future.

 Building:
 =========